Equality & Diversity

 Equality and inclusion are at the heart of our vision and core values.
 We understand the wider benefits of improving everyone's quality of life and recognise that inequality continues to affect different people and communities in different ways.
 We are committed to creating and sustaining a modern and supportive working environment for our employees and tackling the inequalities, prejudice and discrimination affecting the diverse communities which we serve.

 The Equality Act came into force in October 2010, it includes general and specific legal duties which public bodies must meet.

-One of the specific duties we must meet is to publish information to show how we meet the general equality duty in the way we provide services, employ people and make decisions.
-This must be published at least once a year.
+This includes setting and publishing equality objectives and publishing information annually to show how we meet the general equality duty in the way we provide services, employ people and make decisions.

 Equality Impact Assessments